urbim/kumuluzee-discovery/README.md

 **NPM-like versioning**

-Etcd supports NPM-like versioning.
+Etcd and Consul implementations support NPM-like versioning.
 If service is registered with version in NPM format, it can be discovered using a NPM range.
 Some examples: